default-writer/c-json-parser/docs/json-parsing-and-representation/in-memory-json-structure.md

 - **Minimal Allocation:**
   By referencing original JSON text for primitive values, allocations are only needed for array and object containers and their children, reducing heap fragmentation and memory overhead.

+- **Fixed-Size Memory Pool:**
+  To further reduce allocation overhead, `json_value` structures are allocated from a fixed-size memory pool (`JSON_VALUE_POOL_SIZE` of 0x200 items).
+This pool is managed by two static arrays: one holding the `json_value` objects themselves, and another holding pointers to free objects.
+This approach avoids frequent calls to `malloc` for small `json_value` allocations, improving performance and reducing memory fragmentation.

 - **Safe Manipulation:**
   The design uses explicit count and capacity fields to safely manage dynamic growth of arrays and objects, preventing buffer overruns and enabling controlled reallocation.